 If you're a die-hard jazz fan, here's a chance to savor the sounds you love during a mid-January jaunt to Tucson's funky historic core.
 Mingle with like-minded others during nearly nonstop shows at downtown and University of Arizona venues.
 Bask in warm winter sunshine.
 Refuel at restaurants and bars conveniently located just steps from music venues and streetcar line and discover why critics are raving about Tucson's innovative food scene.

 For curious jazz newbies, the 10-day Tucson Jazz Festival is a fine introduction to a uniquely American music form.
 You can sample different styles of jazz, ranging from New Orleans Dixieland to bebop and fusion, with the diverse lineup of artists.
 There are free, small'ish gigs to drop in on and big concerts by great names of jazz.
-The centerpiece is the free daylong Downtown Jazz Fiesta featuring two outdoor stages and performances at multiple venues on Martin Luther King Jr Day, Monday, Jan.
+The centerpiece is the free daylong Downtown Jazz Fiesta on Martin Luther King Jr Day, Monday, Jan.
 21, 2019.

-Downtown Tucson and the University of Arizona are walkable, easy to maneuver, and filled with convenient garage parking.
+Downtown Tucson and the University of Arizona are walkable and have convenient garage parking.
 There are top-notch restaurants with celebrity chefs and pubs and clubs in historic buildings loaded with charm.
 Ride the Sun Link Tucson Streetcar between Tucson Jazz Festival concert venues: Club Congress, Fox Tucson Theatre, Temple of Music and Art, and Tucson Music Hall are in downtown, while Centennial Hall and Crowder Hall are on the University of Arizona campus.

 Downbeat said Maqueque entranced listeners with a clave-induced set of Afro-Cuban, booty-shaking world jazz that would have made Dizzy smile.
 See them at Tucson Jazz Festival on Jan.
 16, 2019.